totalspectrum/spin2cpp/README.md

     spin2cpp --elf -O test.spin

-This will create an a.out file that is ready to run with propeller-load.
+This will create a test.elf file that is ready to run with propeller-load.
 You can also pass propgcc command line arguments through to the C++ compiler, as long as you place them after the --elf argument; for example:

-    spin2cpp --elf -o test.elf -Os -DFOO=1 test.spin
+    spin2cpp --elf -o my.elf -Os test.spin

-creates the output file "test.elf" instead of "a.out", and uses optimization level -Os instead of no optimization.
+creates the output file "my.elf" instead of "test.elf", and uses optimization level -Os instead of no optimization.
 It is strongly recommended to pass some form of optimization to gcc.

+You can output a .binary file (like bstc and openspin do with the -b option) instead of .elf:

+    spin2cpp --binary -mcmm -Os test.spin

+will create "test.binary", ready to be run with propeller-load or with any other Spin loader.

 If you just want to convert a top level object to C++ (or C), you may want spin2cpp to automatically insert a main() function and a call to the first method of the object.
-To do this, give spin2cpp the --main option.
+To do this, give spin2cpp the --main option. --main is implied by --elf or --binary, so you do not have to explicitly give it in those cases.

 Examples